Table of Contents

 The real estate boom spurred by the Delhi Metro has influenced specific localities across the city.
 Here are some prominent areas that have experienced significant growth in real estate development due to their proximity to metro stations:

-- Connaught Place: The heart of Delhi, Connaught Place, and its surrounding areas have witnessed increased demand for both commercial and residential properties.
+- Connaught Place: Connaught Place, the heart of Delhi, and its surrounding areas have witnessed increased demand for both commercial and residential properties.
 The metro's connectivity has added to the allure of this central business district.

 - Saket: With a well-connected metro station, Saket has become a thriving locality for real estate.
 The combination of commercial spaces, shopping complexes, and residential developments has made it a sought-after area.

-- Rohini: The development of the metro in Rohini has transformed it into a bustling residential and commercial hub.
+- Rohini: The metro development in Rohini has transformed it into a bustling residential and commercial hub.
 Accessibility to the metro has significantly boosted real estate activities in this North Delhi locality.

 - Dwarka: Dwarka, with its planned sub-city model and metro connectivity, has become a preferred destination for homebuyers.
 The real estate market in Dwarka has flourished, offering a mix of residential apartments, commercial spaces, and recreational facilities.